Why use a Metronome & Use Guitar Metronome Exercises?

 5. Find Alternatives to Using a Metronome

-While the classic metronome is a very effective way to practice, there are alternatives that make practicing a bit less tedious.
+While the classic metronome is a very effective way to practice, there are alternatives that make practicing and using these guitar metronome exercises a bit less tedious.
 One way to still use the function of the metronome in a fun and more real time feel is to use a drum machine, such as the guitar-geared drum machine called Beat Buddy.
 You can also use a free online tool to train your beats, tempos, and speed with a Drum Trainer.

 2/4 at a tempo of 60 bpm.
 Following the visual bounce can help you to play in a relaxed way.